-Because it is generally highly mineralized water in the bedrock aquifers is of limited use in many parts of south-central Iowa.
-Only with extensive treatment is it suitable for domestic and industrial uses.
+Because it is highly mineralized, water in the bedrock aquifers is of limited use in many parts of southeast Iowa.
+Only under extensive treatment is it suitable for domestic and industrial uses, but without treatment it can be used for washing, cooling and fire fighting.